Here’s why it’s NOT wrong to teach your daughter that being overweight is unacceptable and that excess body fat CAN be a very bad thing.

 It’s not wrong to train your children to believe that they actually can have fun at an amusement park without gorging on the junk food sold there.

-The body positive mother’s mission is to teach overweight women that it’s okay to be fat and that it’s okay to let your kids get chubby (which can lead to obesity — even morbid).
+The body positive mother’s mission is to teach overweight women that it’s okay to be obese and that it’s okay to let your kids become overweight (which can lead to obesity — even morbid).

-If a child is trained to believe that it’s okay to be fat, it just seems that maybe this youngster will one day think it’s also okay to smoke or to have several drinks out of boredom or to combat stress.
+If a child is taught to believe that it’s okay to carry excess weight, it just seems that maybe this youngster will one day think it’s also okay to smoke or to have several alcoholic drinks out of boredom or to combat stress.

 The body positive mom is teaching her plump daughter to accept her body no matter what.